logingood/bagpipe-cni/README.md

 * `importrt` (string, required): import community
 * `exportrt` (string, required): export community
 * `mtu` (integer, optional): explicitly set MTU to the specified value.
 Defaults to the value chosen by the kernel.

+## Usage with Kubernetes

+I have published a blog post, where described [PoC: BaGPipe CNI and Kubernetes](http://murat1985.github.io/kubernetes/cni/2016/05/15/kubernetes.html)

 ## Usage with Docker